-Jussi Parkkila just finished his second season as Colorado's goaltending coach after being named to the position on July 7, 2017.
+Jussi Parkkila finished his fourth season as Colorado's goaltending coach in 2020-21 after being named to his position on July 7, 2017.

-After three years with the Ilves U-20 team in Finland, Parkkila began his pro coaching career with Yaroslavl Lokomotiv in 2007-08, where he tutored current Avalanche netminder Semyon Varlamov.
+After three years with the Ilves U-20 team in Finland, Parkkila began his pro coaching career with Yaroslavl Lokomotiv in 2007-08.
 The Tampere, Finland, native then moved on to coach with Tappara in Finland's top league for two seasons (2008-10).

 Jussi resides in his native Finland during the offseason with his wife, Niina, and daughter, Julia.